mandolyte/experiment-qwik/README.md

 - then in browser, go to `http://localhost:5173/state-changes/`
 - to see the listener in action, just start typing into the username text field

+## min-qwik-city

+In the "renderDjot" folder, I copied the code from "state-changes".
+I then overwrote the main index.js file with by state changes "tsx" file.
+Next I began removing everything else.
+In the end, this is what was left.

+So I can use this folder to begin a new project.
+Of course, if you want a header and footer, you start adding back in the content needed from the state-changes folder that I started with.

+To run: `yarn && yarn start`